 A tree for every table

 Marc goes on to explain that while the wood comes from all over the world, every table is built, customised, or at very least assembled and treated in their Consell workshop.
 This means every table – some of which reach five metres in length – is a totally unique one-off.
 The business is firmly committed to sustainability, too.
 As well as only working with wood from certified sources, they are also involved in the Plant-My-Tree project whereby for every table sold a tree is planted in Germany to promote reforestation.
-Casa Lima customers even receive an email with the coordinates of their newly planted tree.
+Customers even receive an email with the coordinates of their newly planted tree.
 “It’s our way of giving something back to the planet,” says Marc.

 Authentically weathered wood